January 10, 2021

 I am Confident, Healthy and Willing to Learn I am confident, healthy and willing to learn in every area of my life.
 I can handle this moment.
 I don’t know how to lose fifty pounds, but I can learn.
 I do not know everything about starting my dream business and I have the courage to…

 Sacramento, CA (PRWEB) October 14, 2016 For the first 10 months of this year, Heart Zones, Inc has seen company wide growth hit record pace growing 400% year-to-date.
-The majority of that growth can be attributed to their recent investments in an exciting new group fitness technology dubbed the Heart Zones System.
-It is an…
+The majority of that growth can be attributed to their recent investments in an exciting new group fitness technology dubbed the Heart Zones Move Solution.
+It is…

 Preparing for Your First Open Water Triathlon Swim You’ve signed up for your first triathlon with an open water swim.
 Congratulations!
 When I ask friends why they don’t do triathlons, the most common answer is: “The swim.”
 Even for many triathletes, the swim is the part of the race that causes anxiety.
 Gone is the…